We pay our share in taxes.

 Invest In Washington Now is working hard to bring equity to our tax code by:

-- Exploring asking the wealthiest in our state to pay what they owe through a wealth tax, and
+• Asking the wealthiest in our state to pay what they owe, and

-- Investing more in our schools, childcare, small businesses, health care, affordable housing, and other services systemically withheld from communities of color.
+• Investing more in our schools, childcare, small businesses, health care, affordable housing, and other services systemically withheld from communities of color.
+That’s why we helped pass a capital gains tax on the stock market profits of the super-wealthy, to move money back into Washington’s small businesses and households.